dalton-f/aoc-2024/README.md

 ### Day 10:

 I felt relatively confident approaching this problem, and was able to come up with a recursive DFS without much trouble.
 The code however took a lot of effort to simplify and I had to swap to using a stack to get the correct answer out of part 1 - I did not consider to track visited positions.
 Part 2 was very simple after completing part 1, just had to remove the "visited" check and count the length of endpoints

+### Day 11:

+I am glad today's problem wasn't any array traversal or graphing algorithm - relaively simple problem on the surface and didn't take long to code up and work for the example inputs, I did not consider that performance was going to be a problem and running it on the real input takes quite a while - I need to figure out some optimisations to speed this up.
+I guess my console.logs were slowing the code down quite a lot, but it is still a slower solution than I'd like for part 1.

+Originally in part 1 I did all the changes in place, but I swapped to generating a new array because I believe .splice was causing the code to be very slow and now the part 1 code runs much faster